-4.4.
-Chu Van An – a teacher of all times
+5.4.
+Chu Van An – A teacher of all times

 Chu Van An, born in Hanoi, was a renowned teacher in Vietnam.
 He preached the philosophy of education and believed in lifelong learning for Vietnamese people regardless of social status, deeply influencing many generations with his progressive values.
 He made remarkable contributions to the country by becoming the first rector of the Imperial Academy.

-In memory of his amazing career, there are several temples dedicated to him, such as Thanh Liet Temple, Huynh Cung Temple, and Phuong Son Temple.
+In memory of his amazing career, there are several temples dedicated to him, such as Thanh Liet Temple.
 Furthermore, the people of Hanoi pay homage to him by naming places after him, such as Chu Van An Street and Chu Van An High School.